MikeInnes/The-Paranoid-Android/README.md

-The-Paranoid-Android
+The Paranoid Android
 ====================

-Marvin is a depressed reddit bot.
+Marvin, the paranoid android, is a depressed reddit bot.
 He currently services /r/scp by providing links to SCP articles whenever one is mentioned.
 And often when one isn't.

-Marvin is powered by the Clojure [mynx](http://github.com/one-more-minute/mynx) library.
+Marvin is powered by the [mynx](http://github.com/one-more-minute/mynx) library.

 ### Running Marvin